nils-woxholt/randomInvoiceGenerator/README.md

 # randomInvoiceGenerator
 Generate Random Invoices / Orders

-use to test nuances in Froms Recognizer
+I created this to test how Forms Recognizer reacts to subtle changes in invoice layout